PeterJDove/CloudPosDemo/README.md

 vendor may choose to incorporate directly into their code, with little or no changes.

 In addition, the _CloudPosDemo_ package contains:
-* **CloudPosDemo** : This is a .NET executable which simulates the basic behaviour of a POS making calls upon the **CloudPos** DLL.
+* **DummyPos** : This is a .NET executable which simulates the basic behaviour of a POS making calls upon the **CloudPos** DLL.
 This executable is _NOT_ intended to be included in your own project, but serves only as a working demonstration of how to interface to the supplied **CloudPos** DLL.